aldebaran/qibuild/doc/contrib/cmake/coding_guide.rst

     #  ...
     endfunction()

-* Every function in the public API of QiBuild code (i.e: that could en up in a user cmake code) must start with qi, other should not start with qi (prefer using _qi for example).
+* Every function in the public API of qiBuild code (i.e: that could en up in a user cmake code) must start with qi, other should not start with qi (prefer using _qi for example).

 * The CMakeParseArguments module is very useful, please use it.